AppEsteem/Samples/managed/managedsample.md

     ![GitHub Logo](../media/createAccount_6.png)

 2) Register your company (you only need to do it once) :
-* Click the REGISTER button on the "You do not have any Company registered" banner.
+* Click the REGISTER button under the "You do not have any Company registered" message.

 ![GitHub Logo](../media/registerCompany1.png)